 Annotation is an age-old practice.
 When I saw George Washington’s handwritten notes on a copy of the constitution for the first time, it helped me realize how it was originally a work in progress.
 I took for granted the idea that the founding fathers developed the Constitution throughout many drafts and it didn’t just appear out of thin air.
 Annotations seem to humanize the text and bring it back down from its academic pedestal after publication.

 For education, Hypothes.is allows educators to assign and assess student’s research and annotations.
-Jamie Jordan, an English instructor at Colorado State University, for example, created an Annotated Bibliography assignment using Hypothes.is instead of the traditional bibliographic format.
+Jamie Jordan, an English instructor at Colorado State University, for example, created an Annotated Bibliography assignment using Hypothes.is instead of the traditional format used by any annotated bibliography maker.
 Another example: Jeremy Dean, Director of Education at Hypothes.is, asks his blog readers to annotate Billy Collins’ “Marginalia” poem.
 By the way, Billy Collins was the 11th Poet Laureate Consultant from 2001-2003 and developed Poetry 180 – a poem for every day of the 180 day school year.

 The power of this tool isn’t just for English studies, however.
 I think it could be great for Social Studies and online primary source analysis.
 Give students a link to any website that has text and they can collaboratively gain a deeper understanding of the text by having a conversation in the margins of the webpage.
 Annotators can even add images, gifs, videos, and links to other related resources as well.
 It is sort of like doing collaborative note-taking with GoogleDocs, but for webpages.